 Making of… YogaNotes

-I recently wrote a book called “Yoganotes — How to sketch yoga postures and sequences”.
+I wrote a book called “Yoganotes — How to sketch yoga postures and sequences”.
 This article tells the story of how it came into existence.

-In 2014 I visited India for the first time and found ‘my’ teacher, Surinder Singh, in Rishikesh.
+A year later I visited India for the first time and found ‘my’ teacher, Surinder Singh, in Rishikesh.
 His way of teaching Hatha Yoga –focussing on the breath, on seeking stillness and going on an inward journey–, his kindness, presence and positive energy resonated with me and even though I only practiced with him for about a week that first time, I knew that I wanted to come back and practice with him for longer.

 The following autumn I returned to Rishikesh, did a 200-hour teacher training with Surinder and stayed for a few more months afterwards to keep practicing.
 During this time I first started to sketch yoga postures and sequences.